In this post, OpenAI’s ChatGPT architecture and its Large language models GPT-3, InstructGPT, ChatGPT, and GPT-4 are explained.

 Researchers have found that model scaling can lead to performance improvement.
 When the parameter scale exceeds a certain level, they show special abilities that are not present in small-scale language models.

 Scaling law refers to scaling PLM (both model size and data size) often leads to an improved model capacity on downstream tasks.
-These large-sized PLMs display different behaviors from smaller PLMs and show surprising abilities (called “emergent abilities”) in solving series of complex tasks.
+These large-sized PLMs display different behaviors from smaller PLMs and show surprising abilities (called “emergent abilities”) in solving a series of complex tasks.

 Emergent abilities of LLMs are formally defined as “the abilities that are not present in small models but arise in large models,” which is one of the most distinctive features that distinguish LLMs from previous PLMs.
 It also introduces a notable characteristic when emergent abilities occur: performance rises significantly above random when the scale reaches a certain level.